Perverse filtrations and Fourier transforms: Multiplicativity and perversity

 \subsubsection{Multiplicativity}

 The motivic multiplicativity is proven via the convolution product.
 Recall the convolution kernel $\CK \in D^b\Coh(M^\vee \times_B M^\vee \times_B M^\vee)$ from the condition~(a2) of Section \ref{Sec1.4}.
-We define the Chow-theoretic \emph{convolution} (also known as the \emph{Pontryagin product}) to be
+We define the Chow-theoretic \emph{convolution} (or the \emph{Pontryagin product}) to be

 where $q^\vee_{12}: M^\vee \times_B M^\vee \times_B M^\vee \to M^\vee \times_B M^\vee$ is the projection to the first two factors and~$T_{M^\vee \times_B M^\vee}$ is the virtual tangent bundle of $M^\vee \times_B M^\vee$ (since $M^\vee \times_B M^\vee$ is l.c.i.).
 After Section \ref{Sec2.2.3}, we view $\FC$ as a mixed-degree binary relative correspondence.